afnizarnur/pensil-ajaib-data/README.md

-# PENSILAJAIB — Copy Guidelines for Ruang Murid (Figma Plugin)
-_Last updated: 18 Nov 2025_

 This repository contains the **authoritative copy guidelines** for PENSILAJAIB Figma Plugin.
-All files here are treated as references for generating and validating content.o
+All files here are treated as references for generating and validating content.

+**Current Implementation:** Ruang Murid tribe (Phase 1)

 ---